 Results varied by verticals for average position.
 Ecommerce, B2C, and B2B verticals saw an increase in average position, between 1% and 10%.
 However, the average position within the automotive industry decreased between 1% and 10%.
 The average position for medical services was not affected by this change.

-The logic for the increase in average positon is simple.
+The logic for the increase in average position is simple.
 Bids were slightly modified to maintain or increase the positions of the ads in the SERPS.

 Click-through rates increased between 1% and 15% across all verticals except the automotive industry.
 The automotive industry experienced a decrease in click-through-rate between 1% and 10%.